‘Am I safe sleeping next to him?’: Murder victim’s words expose husband - NewsBreak

 The Guichelaars’ 8-month-old daughter slept in a crib in their bedroom.

-The couple had two children, the 8-month-old and a toddler, and Amber Guichelaar was newly pregnant with their third child.
+The couple had two children, an 8-month-old and a toddler, and Amber Guichelaar was newly pregnant with their third child.

 “Richard said he laid on the couch because he was waiting for Amber to get up and give (their daughter) her pacifier,” Detective Dykgraaf wrote.
 “Richard said, ‘I was waiting, waiting, waiting and waiting.
 Finally, I didn’t understand what was going on, so I got up to check on (their daughter) and uh, I saw Amber.'”